On Payment Channels in Asynchronous Money Transfer Systems: Model and preliminaries

 We study algorithms in the message-passing model that implement abstractions that are defined as \emph{shared-memory objects}.
 A shared memory object has a set of \emph{operations}, and processes access the object via these operations.
 Each operation starts with an \emph{invocation} event by a process and ends with a subsequent \emph{response} event.
 Invocations and responses are discrete events.

 An \emph{implementation} or an \emph{algorithm} $\pi$ of a shared-memory object abstraction is a distributed protocol that defines the behaviors of processes as deterministic state machines, where state transitions are associated with \emph{actions}: sending or receiving messages, and operation invocations or responses.
 A \emph{global state} of the system is a mapping to states from systems components, i.e., processes and links.
 An \emph{initial global state} is when all processes are in initial states and there are no messages on the links between the processes.
-A \emph{run}, or an \emph{execution} of an implementation is an alternating series of global states and actions, beginning with some initial global state, such that state transitions occur according to $\pi$.
+A \emph{run} or an \emph{execution} of an implementation is an alternating series of global states and actions, beginning with some initial global state, such that state transitions occur according to $\pi$.
 We assume that the first action of each process is an invocation of an operation and that it does not invoke another operation before receiving a response for its last invoked operation.

 Each execution creates a \emph{history} $H$ that consists of a sequence of matching invocations and responses, each with the assigned process that invoked the operation and the matching responses.
 A \emph{sub-history $H'$ of $H$} is a subset of $H$'s events.
-Denote $H|_p$ as the sub-history of $H$ with process $p$'s events.
+Let $H|_p$ denote the sub-history of $H$ with process $p$'s events.

 A history defines a \emph{partial ordering}: \emph{operation $\textit{op}_1$ precedes $\textit{op}_2$ in history $H$}, labeled $\textit{op}_1 \prec_H \textit{op}_2$, if $\textit{op}_1$'s response event happens before $\textit{op}_2$'s invocation event in $H$.
 History $H$ is \emph{sequential} if each invocation, except perhaps the last, is immediately followed by a matching response.
 An operation is \emph{pending} in history $H$ if it has an invocation event in $H$ but does not have a matching response.
-A history $H'$ is a \emph{completion of history $H$} if it is identical to $H$ except removing zero or more pending operations in $H$ and by adding matching responses for the remaining ones.
+A history $H'$ is a \emph{completion of history $H$} if it is identical to $H$ except for removing zero or more pending operations in $H$ and by adding matching responses for the remaining ones.
 A shared-memory abstraction is usually defined in terms of a \emph{sequential specification}.
-A \emph{legal} sequential history is a sequential history that preserves the sequential specification.
+A \emph{legal} sequential history is a sequential history that preserves the sequential specification, i.e98., the sequential specification is the set of all legal histories.